civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 9

-  **(1)** Subject to section 11, a report made under section 7 of the Act concerning a financial transaction or attempted financial transaction in respect of which there are reasonable grounds to suspect that the transaction or attempted transaction is related to the commission of a money laundering offence, **a** terrorist activity financing offence or **a sanctions evasion offence** shall contain the information set out in Schedule 1.
+  **(1)** Subject to section 11, a report made under section 7 of the Act concerning a financial transaction or attempted financial transaction in respect of which there are reasonable grounds to suspect that the transaction or attempted transaction is related to the commission of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence shall contain the information set out in Schedule 1.

-  **(2)** The person or entity shall send the report to the Centre as soon as practicable after they have taken measures that enable them to establish that there are reasonable grounds to suspect that the transaction or attempted transaction is related to the commission of a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**.
+  **(2)** The person or entity shall send the report to the Centre as soon as practicable after they have taken measures that enable them to establish that there are reasonable grounds to suspect that the transaction or attempted transaction is related to the commission of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence.

 ### Section 304

 Item 1 of Part G of Schedule 1 to the Regulations is replaced by the following:

-Detailed description of grounds to suspect that transaction or attempted transaction is related to **the** commission or attempted commission of **a** money laundering offence, **a** terrorist activity financing offence or **a sanctions evasion offence**
+Detailed description of grounds to suspect that transaction or attempted transaction is related to the commission or attempted commission of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence

 ##### Coordinating Amendments